KatrinaCloyd/lab-06-ecom-site/README.md

     -tie form to create item function no just need to add the correct key/values to the object before adding it to the array -event listner
      -get all relevant info
-     -will have to auto generate next sequential id#

     -get current items from storage
     -append new item (push)